How to Get from Paris to Normandy, by Train

 Day Trip from Paris to D Day Beaches

-For context, the Normandy beaches are spread out across 50 miles, from east to west, in an area far from Paris with lots to see.
-You’ll likely have just enough time to see a couple of the main sites briefly.
+For context, the Normandy beaches are spread out across 50 miles, from east to west, in an area far from Paris.

 ADVERTISEMENT